Higher Degree Research Examination Policy

 - need for any additional support to be provided to the candidate in the case of a classification of revise and resubmit;

-- recommendation of the appointment of an adjudicator where the examiner’s reports are unable to be reconciled;
+- recommendation of the appointment of a third examiner where the examiner’s reports are unable to be reconciled;

 - or whether, in rare cases, an examiner should be disqualified in the event that there is evidence of bias, or conflict of interest on the examiner’s part, which was not disclosed at the time of appointment.